-Within ANZ, operational risk is defined as the risk of loss resulting from inadequate or failed internal processes, people and/or systems or from external events.
-This definition includes legal risk, and the risk of reputation loss or damage arising from inadequate or failed internal processes, people and systems, but excludes strategic risk and regulatory risk.
+Within ANZ, operational risk is defined as the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events.
+This definition includes legal risk, and the risk of reputation loss or damage arising from inadequate or failed internal processes, people and systems, but excludes strategic risk.